Nonnegative Polynomials and Circuit Polynomials: SONC decompositions preserve sparsity

-In Theorem \ref{npgp-thm7} and Theorem \ref{npmt-thm1}, we have seen that nonnegative polynomials satisfying certain conditions decompose into sums of nonnegative circuit polynomials with the same support.
-We shall prove that actually every SONC polynomial decomposes into a sum of nonnegative circuit polynomials with the same support.
-For the proof, we first recall a connection between nonnegative circuit polynomials and sums of binomial squares (SBS).
+In Theorem \ref{npgp-thm7} and Theorem \ref{npmt-thm1}, we have seen that nonnegative polynomials satisfying certain conditions decompose into sums of nonnegative circuit polynomials without cancellation.
+In this section, we shall prove that in fact every SONC polynomial decomposes into a sum of nonnegative circuit polynomials without cancellation.
+To this end, we first recall a connection between nonnegative circuit polynomials and sums of binomial squares (SBS).

-\subsection{Nonnegative Circuit Polynomials and Sums of Binomial Squares}
+\subsection{Nonnegative circuit polynomials and sums of binomial squares}